Social

 Planning

-Expanding on the work we already do with community engagement, as set out in our 2022 ESG strategy, we are committing to introducing our own good practice standards for community engagement within the planning process, going beyond the minimum requirements.
+Expanding on the work we already do with community engagement, we have introduced our own good practice standards for community engagement within the planning and design process, going beyond the minimum requirements.
 For planning applications that are classed as ‘major’, which usually involve the delivery of over 50 homes, as well as hosting two public consultation events to increase accessibility and encourage more people to engage we will host an on-line Q&A session and offer our engagement through the local primary school.
+This ensures the local community feels more engaged with the opportunity to help shape the new development.

 Supporting the wider community